Insulators – Mesothelioma Lawsuit Claims

 Insulators Were Exposed to Asbestos Dust and Fibers on Job Sites.

-Asbestos is most dangerous when pieces break away and float in the air where it can breathed or inhaled.
+Asbestos is most dangerous when pieces break away and float in the air where it can breathe or inhaled.
 Asbestos fibers are very tiny as small as .03 microns.
-Even a tiny amount is comprised of tens of thousands of microscopic fibers.
+Even a small amount contains tens of thousands of microscopic fibers.
 The human eye can see particles to about 40 microns.
-These microscopic particles are very dangerous and when inhaled or ingested and can lay dormant in a human body for 10-50 years.
+These tiny particles are hazardous and when inhaled or ingested and can lay dormant in a human body for 10-50 years.

 |Adhesive Dust||Ground Cork Dust|

 |Asbestos Siding Dust||Iron Oxide Dust|

 |Asbestos Toxic Dust||Jobsite Dust|

 |Asbestos White Dust||Joint Compound Dust|